-With fluffy, tangy, and creamy filling in perfectly-cooked hard-boiled eggs, this Easy Deviled Egg Recipe will be your new favorite side or appetizer.
+With fluffy, tangy, and creamy filling in perfectly-cooked hard-boiled eggs, this Classic Southern Deviled Egg Recipe will be your new favorite side or appetizer.
 Perfect for a family or a party, these deviled eggs are quick and easy to make and are a crowd-pleaser.

 Deviled Eggs are one of my favorite ways to eat eggs.
-They are full of flavor and super creamy thanks to the easy filling that is added.
-This recipe also uses finely diced pickles to add a little bit of texture to the filling.
-Deviled eggs make a great appetizer, and they always seem to disappear from the serving tray – there are never enough eggs.
-They are great for the holidays, but I love having deviled eggs all year-round as an easy and filling snack!
+They make a great appetizer, and always seem to disappear from the serving tray – there are never enough.
+They are great for the holidays, but I love having them all year-round as an easy and filling snack!

 A circle of deviled eggs on a white platter.